An Adaptive Mixer Allocation Algorithm for the Quantum Alternating Operator Ansatz

-which is composed of a sequence of single-qubit $R_z$ rotation gates.
+QAOA+ searches for the optimal solution within the feasible solution space, aiming to maximize the number of vertices in the independent set.
+The corresponding classical objective function is given in \textbf{Equation~\eqref{eq:max_independent_set}}.
+To express this objective in the quantum domain, each $x_v$ in the classical cost function $-C(x)$ is replaced by the quantum operator $(I - \sigma_v^z)/2$ \cite{QAOA}.
+The quantum target Hamiltonian for the MIS problem in QAOA+ is given by The corresponding target unitary operator for this Hamiltonian, parameterized by $\gamma_i$, is expressed as which is composed of a sequence of single-qubit $R_z$ rotation gates.
 These $R_z(\gamma_i, v)$ gates apply a phase shift to the quantum state of qubit $v$, determined by the parameter $\gamma_i$.
 Importantly, while the $R_z$ rotations modify the relative phase of the quantum state, they do not flip the individual qubits between the \( |0\rangle \) and \( |1\rangle \) states.
 As a result, the $R_z$ operator only alters the amplitude (or phase) of the quantum state, rather than causing qubit-flip operations.
-For a better understanding of the PQC of the QAOA+, we give the implementation of a single-layer QAOA+ ansatz for a given ER graph in FIG.~\ref{QAOA+_instance} and the circuit architecture of QAOA+ in FIG.~\ref{original_qaoa}.
+For a better understanding of the PQC of the QAOA+, we give the implementation of a single-layer QAOA+ ansatz for a given ER graph in \textbf{Figure~\ref{QAOA+_instance}} and the circuit architecture of QAOA+ in \textbf{Figure~\ref{original_qaoa}}.

-In summary, QAOA+ improves upon QAOA by encoding problem constraints into the initial Hamiltonian, restricting the search to only feasible solutions.
-This effectively reduces unnecessary exploration, leading to a more efficient optimization process.
-However, in the QAOA+, mixers are applied to each qubit in each layer of the mixer unitary operator, which may result in high gate and circuit depth overheads.
-To reduce the number of mixers required by QAOA+ for solving CCOPs, the AMA algorithm is proposed.
-In the following, we will often refer to this multi-qubit controlled $R_x$ operation as the `mixer'.
+In summary, QAOA+ improves upon QAOA by encoding problem constraints into the mixer Hamiltonian, restricting the search to only feasible solutions.
+This effectively reduces unnecessary exploration.
+However, in the QAOA+, mixers are applied to each qubit in each layer of the mixer unitary operator, which may result in high gate overheads.
+To reduce the number of mixers required by QAOA+ for solving CCOPs, the AMA-QAOA+ algorithm is proposed.